mohsinziaa/graph-processing/README.md

 In this phase of the project, you have to create an application for graph processing which should have following features:
 1. Read the PPI-1 data (you can reduce its size)
-2. Count the number of nodes in the graph
+2. Count the number of nodes in the graph.
 3. Store the graph in an adjacency matrix.
-4. Add following features/function to your application
+4. Add following features/function to your application:
-a.
-Give a node show its degree
+-Give a node show its degree.
-b.
-Find the node with maximum degree
+-Find the node with maximum degree.
-c.
-Find the node with minimum degree
+-Find the node with minimum degree.
-d.
-Display the raw adjacency matrix
+-Display the raw adjacency matrix.
-e.
-Give a node find all its neighbours
+-Give a node find all its neighbours.
-Develop your assignment using GUI
+Develop your assignment using GUI/SDL
 Visually draw the graph with just nodes, put nodes on the screen in a circular way.
 Sample given as follow